-Frank Rich: The Party of Lincoln is now the Party of Predators
+Frank Rich: The Party of Lincoln Is Now the Party of Predators

 The Party of Lincoln is now the Party of Predators.
 Maybe it always was: Do recall the histories of such GOP Congressional leaders as Denny Hastert and Mark Foley.
 It should also be noted that a tolerance for sexual predation may be well on its way to becoming a majority plank among the GOP rank-and-file.
 While a new Quinnipiac poll finds that 77 percent of Democrats believe elected officials should resign in the face of multiple sexual harassment accusations, only 51 percent of Republicans do.

-Moore has the whole-hearted support of the Republican president, and if he is elected on Tuesday in Alabama (the likely outcome, I’d guess), the Senate will seat him no matter the posturing to the contrary.
+Moore has the wholehearted support of the Republican president, and if he is elected on Tuesday in Alabama (the likely outcome, I’d guess), the Senate will seat him no matter the posturing to the contrary.
 Among Republican elites, the only naysayers to Trump are either out of power (Mitt Romney) or not likely to face another election.
 In that latter category, even John McCain violated his professed principles about deficits and a “regular” legislative process to sign on to the tax bill that extravagantly rewards Republican donors.
 He and his colleagues will shed crocodile tears about the new sexual miscreant in the Senate chamber all the way to the bank.

 According to the Times’ latest Harvey Weinstein reporting, the mogul’s reign of sexual harassment and assault relied not just on his own lawyers and investigators, but on a “complicity machine” of lower-level enablers that included the National Enquirer, agents at Creative Artists Agency, executives and assistants at Weinstein’s companies, and a wide web of managers, journalists, and business partners all incentivized to look the other way.
 Can the repercussions of Weinstein’s fall break up these kinds of networks, or is this just the way of doing business in Hollywood?This is the way of doing business not just in Hollywood but at every workplace where sexual harassment (and worse) is committed, tolerated, and covered up, from Congress to Fox News to NBC to The New Republic.
 The Times piece is a must-read, depressing as it is, because of its granular reporting of how sexual predators with power so easily enlist their own colleagues to enable their behavior, even when it rises to the level of the criminal.
 And not just colleagues, but prominent politicians (the Clintons), attorneys (David Boies), and corporate entities like C.A.A. and Disney.
 This is a story that is only just beginning to unravel, and until these kinds of networks are fully exposed, change will be incremental at best.